ddfabbro/ddfabbro.github.io/index.md

 <br><br>
 ## Contact

-Feel free to ask anything about my projects and writings.
+Feel free to reach me out.
 It is usually very easy to get in touch with me.

-Please, use one of the icons in the footer of this page and message me.
+Please, use one of the icons in the footer of this page and send me a message.
 <br><br>
 ## Software I recommend